GlacierProtocol/glacierprotocol.github.io/_docs/extend/improvements.md

 ---

-## Don't store electronic copy of cold storage information page
+## Don't store electronic copy of Cold Storage Information Page
 Glacier recommends stores an electronic copy of the Cold Storage Information Page for easy copy-pasting for subsequent deposits or withdrawals.
 However, this is slightly less secure & complicated -- and